gfena/AncestryLength/README.md

     Base coordinate of first marker in segment
     Base coordinate of last marker in segment cM length of IBD segment

+# Errors
+If your input file has missing data i.e. missing ancestry in a random haplotype, the program will detect it and automatically stop.

 # License